elbobo/aframe-gltf-morph-component/README.md

 ![Gltf-morph in action](https://github.com/elbobo/aframe-gltf-morph-component/blob/master/puffer.gif?raw=true)

+morphTargets are exported as part of `GLTF` models when shape keys have been created in Blender.
+Here is a summary of what they are.
+"Shape keys are modifications of the original mesh that you can animate and mix with each other.
+Previously called Relative Vertex Keys (RVK), one of their major uses is to create facial expressions.
+The idea behind Shape keys is simple.
+The basic, undeformed mesh you start with is the "Basis" shape.
+From [here](https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/Advanced_Tutorials/Advanced_Animation/Guided_tour/Mesh/Shape).
+As well as using them for animations though, a combination of of shape keys used in different ways is a good way to be able to use the same model but with many possible variations and degrees of those variations resulting in a set of fundamentally similar but discrete objects/characters.

 # Basic usage

 To simply target and effect a morph target, add the component as you would any other.
 Specific the name of the morph and the value that you want to set it to (0-1)